tymbaca/tymbaca/README.md

-### Hi
+### Yo
 I am a software developer.
-I interested in backend and system development.
+Interested in backend and system development.

 <!--
 **tymbaca/tymbaca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.